Experience-Monks/nyg-jam3/README.md

 # Jam3 Generator [![stable](http://hughsk.github.io/stability-badges/dist/stable.svg)](http://github.com/hughsk/stability-badges)

-Jam3 Basic Frontend Application Generator with no build configuration and no prompts
+Jam3 Frontend App Generator with no build configuration and no prompts

-* [Generate an App](#generate-an-app) – How to generate a new app.
+* [Generate an App](#generate-an-app) – How to generate a new app
-* [Developer Contribution Guide](https://github.com/Jam3/generator-jam3-v2/blob/master/CONTRIBUTING.md) – Read this first if you are a developer
+* [Developer Contribution Guide](https://github.com/Jam3/generator-jam3-v2/blob/master/CONTRIBUTING.md) – Read first if you are a developer
 * [User Guide](#user-guide) – How to develop apps bootstrapped with the generator

 ## Generate an app